PremRL/packet-sniffing/README.md

 4. Loading an XCLBIN file should not be done by the host application because the hardware should be free-running and the software can be called multiple times.
 However, an efficient XRT native API for connecting to the device without loading an XCLBIN has not been found.
 5. Other Alveo cards, such as U250, can utilise this framework.

-Thank you for your participation in this project, and we hope that you can put our work to good use.
+Thank you for your participation in this project, and I hope that you can put the work to good use.